Skip to content

 • Programming languages provide higher level abstraction for complex instructions

-• Java compiler (javac) compiles source code (.java) to bytecode (.class)
+• Java compiler (javac) compiles source code (.java) into bytecode (.class)

 java Hello # runs the program